IBM-Cloud/Bluemix-ContextPathRouting/README.md

 In this sample project we are demonstrating the use of context path routing.
 Two apps, both implemented in a different language, share the same host name.
 In adddition, the two apps can be deployed with a single command.
 App details for both are defined in just one manifest file - another feature to simplify management of microservices-based applications.

+The project includes a second manifest file, `manifest2.yml`, that shows variations of how to push several apps and specify host and domain names.

 ## Table of Contents
 * [What this sample does](#what-this-sample-does)
 * [Running this sample on Bluemix](#running-this-sample-on-bluemix)